-Privacy notice for visitors to the Sheffield Teaching School Alliance website (STSA)
+Privacy notice for visitors to the Sheffield Teacher Training Alliance website (STTA)

 Under data protection law, individuals have a right to be informed about how the Trust uses any personal data that we hold about them.
 We comply with this right by providing ‘privacy notices’ (sometimes called ‘fair processing notices’) to individuals where we are processing their personal data.

-This privacy notice explains how we collect, store and use personal data about visitors to the STSA website, in line with the General Data Protection Regulation (GDPR) and the Data Protection Act 2018.
+This privacy notice explains how we collect, store and use personal data about visitors to the STTA website, in line with the General Data Protection Regulation (GDPR) and the Data Protection Act 2018.

 We, Chorus Education Trust, are the ‘data controller’ for the purposes of data protection law.
 This means that we are responsible for deciding how we hold and use personal information about you.